+A WUR STA that has indicated support for group IDs shall obtain the assigned group IDs from the Group ID List field of the most recent WUR Mode element received from the WUR AP.

 AUTHOR’S TECHNICAL NOTE FOR AA9 CHANGE (REMOVES ONE TBD):

 Normative behavior related to the WUR ID assignment procedure, which is missing in the current draft.
 Ensuring that the WUR ID assignment is as random as possible has been a vital discussion point since the early days we started the discussions on the amendment.
 To ensure this we allow the AP to either randomly select the WUR ID or to obtain the WUR ID from the AID of the STA after hashing it with a random value (transmit ID).
 This ensures an i.i.d distribution of identifiers across BSSs, minimizing the inter-BSS false wakes due to same ID selection.

+31.1a.4 WUR ID (#AA8, M11)

+A wake-up radio (WUR) ID identifies the WUR STA that is the intended recipient of the WUR frame.
+A WUR frame with WUR ID in the Address field is an individually addressed WUR frame that is addressed to the WUR STA identified by that WUR ID.

+A WUR AP shall assign to each WUR STA a WUR ID that uniquely identifies the WUR STA within the BSS of the AP.
+The AP shall either select the WUR ID randomly from the identifier’s space or calculate the WUR ID as AID + transmit ID, where the AID is the association identifier of the STA, the transmit ID is defined in 31.1a.2 (Transmit ID) and the addition performed between the two identifiers is circular modulo 212 (where the circular operation is described in 10.24.1( Introduction)).
+The AP shall indicate the WUR ID assigned to a WUR STA in the WUR ID field of the WUR Mode element it sends to the STA.

+A WUR STA shall obtain the WUR ID from the WUR ID field of the most recent WUR Mode element received from the WUR AP.

-TGba Editor: Insert a 2 bit field in the WUR Capabilities element that is named as “Supported Group IDs”, with short definition “Indicates Group IDs support”, and with the following encoding “ Set to 0 to indicate no support for group IDs; Set to 1 to indicate support for 16 group IDs; Set to 2 to indicate support for 32 group IDs; Set to 3 to indicate support for 64 group IDs.
+TGba Editor: Insert a 2 bit field in the WUR Capabilities element that is named as “Supported Group IDs”, with short definition “Indicates Group IDs support”, and with the following encoding “ Set to 0 to indicate no support for group IDs; Set to 1 to indicate support for 16 group IDs; Set to 2 to indicate support for 32 group IDs; Set to 3 to indicate support for 64 group IDs.(#M9, M10)